0nix/ggj21/twine/evidence_questioning.md

 You couldn't help yourself.
 You had to look in there no matter what.

 There lies a praying mantis colored in the pink hues of human flesh, creeping around the walls and the floor.
 She has already turned over the mattress and was looking for something frantically.
 Her hair was frazzled like an overgrown bush.
 She muttered something to herself that was barely audible.
 Once they get locked up and are stripped of everything that stitches together their own selves, their bravado disappears.
-They are naked and afraid, reduced to oversized guinea pigs rattling around in cages.
+Reduced to nothing but oversized naked mole rats rattling around in cages.

 All of the sudden, she stops and looks in the direction of the window.
 She says nothing, she does nothing.
 She just seems to stare at you with those sunken baggy eyes and a scowl that said many terrible things.
 She did not blink.
 She did not even wince once.
 Even cornered and trapped, she kept her face on.
 Larger, rougher men broke in less time.
 Commendable, to say the least.

 You look away and walk to the interrogation room, greeting you with the same heavy metal steel door, the same paint on it with a number and a letter, the same letterbox window that doesn't let anybody see from the inside out.
 Only big enough to hold you in with the two of them.

 You enter it, and Sergeant Bayer and Lieutenant Sessler are already there sitting on the chairs at the opposite end of a metal table.

+Again, the black smudges behind them taunt you.
+Beckon you.
+They seem to communicate something but you can't quite figure out what that is.

-The Sergeant makes a big show of producing his wristwatch and rapping on it loudly, his usual scowl on his egg-shaped face.
+The Sergeant makes a big show of his impatience, rapping his fountain pen loudly against the metal table.
+He wore his usual scowl on his egg-shaped face.
 Bayer, ever the emotional miser, simply acknowledges you with a small nod.

 ### 4.-- No evidence presented

 (start a timer of random duration from 5 seconds to the duration of this block of text - 3 seconds. => transition to gunshot scene, game over) You explain that, despite what the surveillance might suggest and the repeated insistence to the contrary, there was no evidence of malfeasance or wrongdoing on part of either Albert Hassel or Nadine Leitzka.
 As suspicious one or both may be, it simply did not seem that these people presented a threat to the security of the State, nor did they appear to act in such away that would imply that they take part in any subversive activity.

 You recommend that they should be released at the earliest possible time and conclude the operation [The timer should have activated here, the rest is content that people should not be able to view] with a neutral ending that while unsatisfactory, proves to be an accurate reflection of what a government agency running a surveillance program actually accomplishes.
 You should not be able to read this, but if you are, please tweet at me that you got Ending Zero at asobulab so I know you're cool.